DETAILED ACTION

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to employ the teaching as taught by Kou in combination with Leobandung due to above reason.

-Re claim 5, in combination cited above, Leobandung teaches, Fig. 3, wherein the lower insulating film (20) comprises a mesa portion (e.g., protrusion) having a thickness that is greater than those of other portions of the lower insulating film (20), wherein the first surface of the lower insulating film (20) comprises an upper surface of the mesa portion (protrusion), the at least one second surface of the lower insulating film (20) comprises a sidewall of the mesa portion (protrusion), and Kou teaches, Fig. 4B, the at least one air gap (337-2) comprises a first air gap having a side facing the sidewall of the mesa portion (e.g., protrusion of 331) in the horizontal direction, and wherein the first air gap (337-2) is spaced apart from the sidewall of the mesa portion (protrusion of 331) with the capacitor (e.g., trench capacitor) therebetween.
+Re claim 5, in combination cited above, Leobandung teaches, Fig. 3, wherein a portion of the lower insulating film (20) comprises a mesa (e.g., protrusion) having a thickness that is greater than thicknesses of other portions of the lower insulating film (20), wherein the first surface of the lower insulating film (20) comprises an upper surface of the mesa (protrusion), the at least one second surface of the lower insulating film (20) comprises a sidewall of the mesa (protrusion), and Kou teaches, Fig. 4B, the at least one air gap (337-2) comprises a first air gap having a side facing the sidewall of the mesa (e.g., protrusion of 331) in the horizontal direction, and wherein the first air gap (337-2) is spaced apart from the sidewall of the mesa (protrusion of 331) with the capacitor (e.g., trench capacitor) therebetween.

 Re claim 7, in combination cited above, Leobandung teaches, Fig. 3, wherein a trench (22) is arranged in an upper surface of the lower insulating film (20), the trench (22) being recessed toward a lower surface of the lower insulating film (20), and wherein the first surface of the lower insulating film (20) comprises the upper surface of the lower insulating film (20), the at least one second surface of the lower insulating film comprises an inner sidewall of the trench (22), and Kou teaches, Fig. 4B, the at least one air gap (337-2) comprises an air gap facing the inner sidewall of the trench (defined by 331) in the horizontal direction.

-Re claim 9, Leobandung teaches, Figs. 10-13, [0047-0048], a first via contact and a second via contact (left right 86), which pass through the upper insulating film (80), the capacitor (MIM capacitor), and the lower insulating film (20) in the vertical direction and are spaced apart from each other in the horizontal direction, wherein the capacitor (MIM capacitor) comprises: a lower electrode plate (90); an upper electrode plate (98); an intermediate electrode plate (94) between the lower electrode plate (90) and the upper electrode plate (98); and a plurality of dielectric films (90, 96) each arranged between electrode plates (90, 94, 98) adjacent to each other from among the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94), such that the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94) are spaced apart from each other, wherein the first via contact (left 86) is in contact with the lower electrode plate (90) and the upper electrode plate (98) and is spaced apart from the intermediate electrode plate (94), and wherein the second via contact (right 86) is in contact with the intermediate electrode plate (94) and is spaced apart from the lower electrode plate (90) and the upper electrode plate (98).
+Re claim 9, Leobandung teaches, Figs. 10-13, [0047-0048], wherein the capacitor (MIM capacitor) comprises: a lower electrode plate (90); the upper electrode plate (98); an intermediate electrode plate (94) between the lower electrode plate (90) and the upper electrode plate (98); and a plurality of dielectric films (90, 96) each arranged between electrode plates (90, 94, 98) adjacent to each other from among the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94), such that the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94) are spaced apart from each other, wherein the first via contact (left 86) is in contact with the lower electrode plate (90) and the upper electrode plate (98) and is spaced apart from the intermediate electrode plate (94), and wherein the second via contact (right 86) is in contact with the intermediate electrode plate (94) and is spaced apart from the lower electrode plate (90) and the upper electrode plate (98).

 Re claim 11, Leobandung teaches, under BRI, Figs. 3-13, [0022, 0024, 0031, 0033, 0037, 0041, 0045, 0047], an image sensor comprising: